ChunshuWu/FPGA-MD/README.md

 numpy: 1.19
 ```
 Dask installation can be exempted if two boards are directly connected, but the host code may be subject to changes.

 ### Host Communication Establishment
-For [cloudlab](https://www.cloudlab.us/) users, open a terminal for node 0, run
+Open a terminal on node 0, run
 `$dask-scheduler`
 A scheduler url will show up below, copy it.

-Then open 2 terminals for both nodes, run
+Then open a terminal for each node, run
 `$dask-worker <scheduler url>`
-and keep all 3 terminals on hold.
+on each node and keep all 3 terminals on hold.

 ### Run the Demo
 Open another terminal for node 0, run